dev4py/pymsdl_template/README.md

   >         Note: In order to get the wrapped command help, you can try python project.py <command> --help
   >
   > Available commands are:
-  >   clean         Remove directories generated by the 'build' command
+  >   clean         Remove directories generated by the "build" commands (like 'sdist' or 'wheel')
   >   run           Run module which can be in the Maven Standard Directory Layout tree without having to configure the PYTHONPATH
   >   test          Run configured unit tests
-  >   wheel         Build Wheel archive into the configured 'dist_path' and using the configured 'build_path
+  >   wheel         Build Wheel archive into the configured 'dist_path' and using the configured 'build_path'
   >   sdist         Build sdist archive into the configured 'dist_path'
   >   upload        Upload available deliveries from the configured 'dist_path'
   > ```